NavneetKanna/blog/_posts/2025-10-08-Algorithms.md

 ```

+If you notice that the sharedIndex is the fastest moving index.
 To make things simpler, we can print out the indices

 ```
 out[0] += A[0] * B[0]